shjoe/wats3020-fizzbuzz/README.md

 * Take input from the user to determine the max number for your FizzBuzz calculation.
 * Use a `while` loop to facilitate re-prompting the user for a number in case they do not enter a suitable number.
-* Validate using `Number.isSafeInteger()` that the input from the user is a suitable number.
+* Validate using [Number.isSafeInteger()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/isSafeInteger) that the input from the user is a suitable number.
 (If not, re-prompt them to enter a new number.)
+* Review the [remainder operator: %](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Arithmetic_Operators#Remainder_()) as it's important in solving Fizz Buzz as well as many other interview question problems (and real life problems too like identifying even numbers in rows of data)
 * Create code that makes proper use of conditionals to determine FizzBuzz calculations.
 * Generate an array of FizzBuzz calculations using a `for` loop.
 * Output your FizzBuzz calculations using a `for ... of` loop.